el-cms/superBake/README.md

   4. Additionnal files (custom layout and AppController): `./Console/cake Sb.Shell files`
   5. Required files (a css file): `./Console/cake Sb.Shell required`
   6. Refresh your browser.
+ * Login (You will experience errors with ACOs/AROs as they are not in sync with the actions...)
+ * Access admin site with prefixing your pathes with /admin/ (ie: `http://YourCakeInstall/admin/users/`
+ * Access superBake GUI here: `http://YourCakeInstall/sb/sb`
+ * You should experience some strange things related to the default theme, but open an issue on Github !

+**Remember** that it's for testing superBake only, not to create a working app out of the box.

 ## What if it doesn't work as expected ?